 Overnight oats are usually eaten cold just like you would a smoothie bowl.
 They are a great option for anyone that is busy and needs something they can grab and take with them.

 Yes, overnight oats are usually pretty healthy for you.
-Of course, to determine how healthy they really are just depends on the ingredients you use in your recipe.
+Of course, determining how healthy they really just depend on the ingredients you use in your recipe.

 If you use a lot of sugar and processed ingredients, then they won't be as good for you as if you used whole fruits and no added sugar.